ELELAB/PDBminer/README.md

 You can change the default placement in the PDBminer script.
 The default is default = "/usr/local/envs/PDBminer/PDBminer/program/snakefile" when you clone, which may not fit your setup.
 If you choose to make this change, disregard -f in the following and the examples.

-## Running PDBminer the first time.
+## Running PDBminer the first time
 There are two ways of running PDBminer.
 Either by using and input file listing one or more proteins, or by using the command line to find the available structures for a single protein.
 In the directory examples are three examples and their commands in the do.sh file.
 Consider testing the installation and use